MongoClient()

 • wtimeout, {Number, 0} set the timeout for waiting for write concern to finish (combines with w option)

-• fsync, (Boolean, default:false) write waits for fsync before returning
+• fsync, (Boolean, default:false) write waits for fsync before returning, from MongoDB 2.6 on, fsync cannot be combined with journal

-• journal, (Boolean, default:false) write waits for journal sync before returning
+• j, (Boolean, default:false) write waits for journal sync before returning

 • readPreference {String}, the prefered read preference (ReadPreference.PRIMARY, ReadPreference.PRIMARY_PREFERRED, ReadPreference.SECONDARY, ReadPreference.SECONDARY_PREFERRED, ReadPreference.NEAREST).